jmurty/xml4h/docs/advanced.rst

-*xml4h* does exactly that: unless you explicitly choose an adapter (see below) *xml4h* will find the supported libraries in the Python environment and choose the "best" adapter for you.
+*xml4h* does exactly that: unless you explicitly choose an adapter (see below) *xml4h* will find the supported libraries in the Python environment and choose the "best" adapter for you in the circumstances.

-With only two adapter implementations in *xml4h* right now the algorithm for making this choice isn't exactly complex, so let's spell it out explicitly:
+Here is the list of libraries *xml4h* will choose from, best to least-best:

-- use *lxml* if it is available.
+- *lxml*
+- *(c)ElementTree*
+- *ElementTree*
-- use the *minidom* if nothing else is available.
+- *minidom*

 The :attr:`xml4h.best_adapter` attribute stores the adapter class that *xml4h* considers to be the best.

 .. note:
-   *xml4h* is not always able to choose which underlying XML library implementation to use.
-If you are working with pre-parsed documents for example you will need to use an adapter that works with the existing DOM, see `wrap-unwrap-nodes`_.
+   You cannot always rely on *xml4h* to choose the right underlying XML library for your needs.
+For cases where you need to use a specific library, such as when you have a pre-parsed document object, see `wrap-unwrap-nodes`_.

 Choose Your Own Adapter